Trump’s grip on Republican politics to be put to the test in ice-cold Iowa caucuses

 While Trump projects confidence, his onetime chief rival, Florida Gov. Ron DeSantis, is fighting for his political survival in a make-or-break race for second place.
 Former U.N.
 Ambassador Nikki Haley, the only woman in the race, stands in DeSantis’ way.
 The two have competed aggressively in recent weeks to emerge as the clear alternative to the former president, who has alienated many Americans and could end up being a convicted felon by year’s end.

-“I absolutely love a lot of the things (Trump) did, but his personality is just kind of getting in his way,” said Hans Rudin, a 49-year-old community college adviser from Council Bluffs, Iowa.
+“I absolutely love a lot of the things (Trump) did, but his personality is just kind of getting in his way,” said Hans Rudin, a 49-year-old community college adviser from Council Bluffs.
 He said he supported Trump in the past two elections, but will caucus for DeSantis on Monday.

 Polls suggest Trump enters the day with a massive lead in Iowa as Haley and DeSantis duel for a distant second.
 Entrepreneur Vivek Ramaswamy and former Arkansas Gov. Asa Hutchinson are also on the ballot, as is former New Jersey Gov. Chris Christie, who suspended his campaign last week.